 DAGR3130 Sales and Sales Management F,W (2-1) [0.50]

-An overview of personal selling in today's business environment with particular emphasis on skills needed to present an effective sales presentation.
+This course is an overview of personal selling in today's business environment with particular emphasis on skills needed to present an effective sales presentation.
 Buyer motivation and behaviour will be discussed along with managing time and sales territories.